 Taxi service providers and taxi licence holders must ensure that their taxis providing rank and hail services comply.

-Taxi service providers and licence holders who fail to comply with this vehicle safety standard can be issued with a penalty infringement notice of $550, or $1100 in the case of a body corporate.
+Taxi service providers and licence operators who fail to comply with this vehicle safety standard can be issued with an improvement notice before being issued a penalty notice.
+A penalty infringement notice of $550, or $1100 in the case of a body corporate.
 The maximum court-imposed penalty is $5500 or $27,500 in the case of a body corporate.

 The Hotline number and QR code are highly visible allowing the passenger to easily call the Hotline to report a fare related matter.
 Education is also provided on the sticker, ensuring passengers know the meter must be on during a rank or hail trip.